Dead Can Dance: Disbandment and reunions

 On 8 September 2015, the band announced the sale of Brendan Perry's Quivvy Church Studio.
 On 21 April 2018, Perry announced mastering of a new album would be commencing at Abbey Road Studios.
 The new album, Dionysus, was released on 2 November 2018.

 In September 2018, their website announced "A Celebration – Life & Works 1980-2019" tour with dates in Europe in May and June 2019.
 In contrast to previous tours, the setlist drew heavily from the band's older catalogue, featuring some songs the band had never before played live.
 In October 2019, the band announced a second leg of the tour with dates in North America, Mexico and South America.
 However, the tour was postponed to 2021 due to the COVID-19 pandemic.
 The 2021 tour as well as rescheduled dates for later in the year were also cancelled citing COVID-19.
 In March 2022, Perry anticipated plans for a new album influenced by Indian music and new arrangements and rehearsals for an upcoming Tour.
-A 2022 European tour did take place, and a second European leg was scheduled for the later in the year as well as a North American leg for 2023.
-However, in September 2022 the band announced the cancellation of both the second European leg as well as the North American dates citing unspecified health reasons.
+A 2022 European tour did take place, and a second European leg was scheduled for later in the year as well as a North American leg for 2023.
+However, in September 2022, the band announced the cancellation of both the second European leg as well as the North American dates, citing unspecified health reasons.